qamaraziz07/Etherjs/README.md

-Simple Dapp ,
+Simple app
-for connect Metamask , getBalance and transaction only Rinkby Ethers
+for connecting Metamask , getting Balance and transaction only Rinkeby Ethers...